 A Final Word

 While these are some of the best international budget holiday destinations you can think of this summer, you can further cut the cost by opting for a budget hotel and bargained deals instead of staying in a luxury resort.
-Whether you are looking to explore a royal European city or relax on the beach, we have tried to include vacation options for every budget and taste.
+Whether you are looking to explore a royal European city or relax on the beach, we tried to include vacation options for every budget and taste.